rhrashal/CSharp-Dev-Tools/SOLID_Principles_in_CSharp.md

 For example, consider a class that calculates the total cost of an order.
 If we need to add a new discount for a specific type of customer, we should be able to do so without modifying the existing code.

-Here’s an example of how to apply the OCP in C#:The Open/Closed Principle (OCP) states that a class should be open for extension but closed for modification.
+Here’s an example of how to apply the OCP in C#: The Open/Closed Principle (OCP) states that a class should be open for extension but closed for modification.
 In other words, we should be able to add new functionality to a class without changing its existing code.

 For example, consider a class that calculates the total cost of an order.
 If we need to add a new discount for a specific type of customer, we should be able to do so without modifying the existing code.